Gravitation as a Plastic Distortion of the Lorentz Vacuum: Multiform Functions and Multiform Functionals

 where $\ast$, as above means $(\wedge),$ $(\cdot),$ $(\lrcorner,\llcorner)$ or (\emph{Clifford product}) and $\phi$ is a real ordinary function ($\phi^{\prime}$ is the derivative of $\phi$).

 In the space of derivable multiform functions of real variable, we introduce the symbol $\dfrac{d}{d\lambda}$ (derivative operator), by $\dfrac{d} {d\lambda}X(\lambda)=X^{\prime}(\lambda).$

-We can easily generalize all the above rules for multiform functions of several real variables, so it is not necessary any additional comments.
+We can easily generalize all the above rules for multiform functions of several real variables, so that needs no additional comments.
 Now we will introduce the real important objects need in this paper.